Blotter: Boy served with juvenile justice petition for shooting - Salisbury Post

 • Vandalism was reported Thursday in the 300 block of Carolina Boulevard in Salisbury.

-• A driver in 200 Lash Drive hit a bus sign with a car Thursday to avoid hitting a car.
+• A driver at 200 Lash Drive hit a bus sign with a car Thursday while trying to avoid hitting a car.

 • A hit-and-run was reported Thursday in the 900 block of Mooresville Road.